 3A 3B 5A 5B VWDOF 2.1---------input------------------------------------- Format 24x36 mm 24x36 mm 24x36 mm 24x36 mm COC 0.12 mm 0.12 mm 0.2 mm 0.2 mm Focal length 100 mm 28 mm 100 mm 28 mm F-number 4 4 22 22 Magnification 0.12 0.12 0.12 0.12 ------------------output------------------------------------ Object dist 0.933 m 0.261 m 0.933 m 0.261 m Hyperfocal dist 20.9 m 1.66 m 2.37 m 0.206 m Front DOF 35.9 mm 32.7 mm 0.250 m 0.148 m Rear DOF 38.9 mm 43.6 mm 0.540 m Inf Depth of field 74.8 mm 76.2 mm 0.791 m Inf

-With knowledge of the distance between the mesh and the lens front principal plane H it is possible to quantify the amount of foreground blur in such cases—if someone would desire such knowledge.
-For now, I will content myself with the outcome.
-At f/16 each point of the wire mesh is smeared out over a 3-mm disk (on the film), which is obviously not enough to make the wires disappear.
+With knowledge of the distance between the mesh and the lens front principal plane H, it is possible to quantify the amount of foreground blur in such cases—if someone would desire such knowledge.
+The outcome of the calculation for the present scenario is that, at f/16, each point of the wire mesh is smeared out over a 3-mm disk on the sensor, which is obviously not enough to make the wires disappear.
 At f/1.4 the blur is 35 mm, which implies that the wires are smeared out over an area comparable to the entire 24×36 mm frame.
 So, at f/1.4 the wires can no longer be discerned and just act as a neutral-density filter because they still do block some light.
-The chance of blurring a wire mesh beyond the noticeable is larger for large apertures and also increases with the focal length—on the presumption that the lens-to-subject distance is the same.
+The chance of blurring a wire mesh beyond the noticeable is larger for large apertures and also increases with the focal length—on the assumption of a fixed object distance.
 With the wire mesh dictating the viewpoint, this condition is always fulfilled.
-Also note that thin wires, or minute objects such as dust particles on the front element or on a filter, are less troublesome than the thick wires of the fence in Fig. 5.
+Also note that thin wires, or small dust particles on the front element or on a filter, are less troublesome than the thick wires of the fence in Fig. 5.

 Depth of field is small in the world of macro photography and although the subjects are small too, it is often difficult to attain sufficient DOF.
-So long as we use lenses of similar optical design the depth of field will not depend on the lens focal length, on the assumption of the same magnification and F-number (Eq.
+So long as we use lenses of similar optical design the depth of field will not depend on the lens focal length, on the familiar assumption of identical magnification and F-number (Eq.
 13).
 This is illustrated in the left graph Fig. 7.
-The growth of the COC away from the plane of the sharpest focus is the same for all focal lengths between 35 and 100 mm, and it would still be if the range were extended to extreme short and long-focus lenses (still on the condition of similar optical design).
+The initial growth of the COC away from the plane of the sharpest focus is independent of the focal length in the region relevant for DOF assessment.
 By contrast, the blur size of a faraway background (right graph) is proportional to the focal length (Eq.
 15).
 Unlike the former conclusion, the latter conclusion does not depend on the condition of similar lens designs for the lenses at different focal lengths.

 So far, so good.
 Fig. 7 showed that, in the macro regime, the DOF is not affected by the choice of focal length.
-This is only true, however, when lenses of symmetrical design are compared.
-For magnifications smaller than, say, 0.1 the (a)symmetry of the lens design must be taken into account.
+This is only true, however, for lenses with the same symmetry in the design.
+For magnifications larger than, say, 0.1, lens symmetry must be taken into account.
 This can be done via the pupil magnification P (Eq.
 1).
 As a rule of thumb, P equals one for symmetrical designs, is larger than one for retrofocus lenses and smaller than one for telephoto lenses.
-The below calculation shows the depth of field at unit magnification calculated for two existing macro lenses, the Carl Zeiss Makro Planars 2.8/60 and 2.8/100.
-The former is a nearly symmetrical design (P=1), the latter departs somewhat towards a telephoto design (P=0.7).
+The below calculation shows the depth of field at unit magnification calculated for two existing macro lenses, a 2.8/60 and a 2.8/100.
+The former is a nearly symmetrical design (P=1), the latter a telephoto design (P=0.7).
 Consequently, the 100-mm lens offers more DOF than the 60-mm lens.
 At f/8 the difference is a mere 0.2 mm, which is a small number, but at the same time it is as much as a 20% difference.

 VWDOF 2.1---------input--------------------- Format 24x36 mm 24x36 mm COC 0.030 mm 0.030 mm Focal length 60 mm 100 mm Pupil factor 1.0 0.7 F-number 8 8 Magnification 1 1 ------------------output-------------------- Depth of field 0.960 mm 1.17 mm